-An eczema bleach bath — a bath with a small amount of bleach added to the water — may help lessen symptoms of chronic eczema (atopic dermatitis).
+A bath with a small amount of bleach added to the water may help lessen symptoms of chronic eczema (atopic dermatitis).

-If properly diluted and used as directed, a bleach bath is safe for both children and adults.
+If properly diluted and used as directed, a bleach bath is safe for children and adults.
 For best results:

 See more Expert Answers